 The South African Government is entitled to a royalty on the sale of mineral resources of up to 7% of gross sales (in the case of unrefined resources) and 5% of gross sales (in the case of refined resources, such as oil and gas).
-The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% (which in practice has been increased to 10%) of the interest in the operation for Historically Disadvantaged South Africans ("HDSA") to buy in to any offshore production right granted.
+The Liquid Fuels Charter provides that an oil and gas company must reserve not less than 9% (which in practice has been increased to 10%) of the interest in the operation for Historically Disadvantaged South Africans ("HDSA") to buy into any offshore production right granted.
 Based on the advice of South African counsel, the Group believes that the HDSA buy-in will also apply to onshore production rights in South Africa, including any right granted pursuant to the TCP.
-The way in which HDSAs earn or pay for the 10% participating interest is not legislated, meaning that applicants are free to negotiate suitable terms with prospective HDSAs subject to the "unofficial approval" of the

-Petroleum Agency of South Africa ("PASA").
-Similarly, the South African state currently has an option to acquire an interest of up to 10% in any production right granted.
+The way in which HDSAs earn or pay for the 10% participating interest is not legislated, meaning that applicants are free to negotiate suitable terms with prospective HDSAs subject to the "unofficial approval" of the PASA.
+Similarly, the South African State currently has an option to acquire an interest of up to 10% in any production right granted.
 However, it is not required to pay any consideration for its 10% interest or contribute to past costs, but must contribute pro rata in accordance with its interest towards production costs going forward.

-On 12 March 2014, South Africa's parliament passed "the Mineral and Petroleum Resources Development Amendment Bill" ("MPRD Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002), South Africa's main petroleum law.
-This bill has been approved by the National Council of Provinces ("NCOP").
-The Bill still needs to be sent to the President's office for signing.
-Once it has been signed, a date for the commencement of the amendments will be published in the Government Gazette.
-Among the proposed changes, the law gives the state a free carried interest of 20% in new gas and oil exploration and production ventures.
+On 12 March 2014, South Africa's parliament approved the Mineral and Petroleum Resources Development Amendment Bill" ("MPRD Bill") which amends the Mineral and Petroleum Resources Development Act (28 of 2002),

+South Africa's main petroleum law.
+This Bill has been approved by the National Council of Provinces ("NCOP").
+The Bill has not been signed by the President.
+If it is signed, a date for the commencement of the amendments will be published in the Government Gazette.
+Among the proposed changes, the law provides the state with a free carried interest of 20% in all new gas and oil exploration and production ventures.
 In addition to this 20% free carried interest, the government introduced a new clause entitling it to further participation in the form of an acquisition at an agreed price or production sharing agreements.
 No percentage limit on this entitlement has been stated in the amendments.
-The MPRD Bill stipulates that regulations must be promulgated to give effect to these provisions.
-The Department of Mineral Resources ("DMR") is in the process of formulating regulations, which are likely to limit the time and manner in which the Government will be entitled acquire further participating interests in petroleum operations.
+The MPRD Bill only provides a framework and regulations must be promulgated to give effect to it.
+In Q2 2014, the new Minister of Mineral Resources requested the President to delay the signature of the Bill in order to give him time to investigate the matter.
+If the President has reservations regarding the constitutionality of the Bill he can refer it back to the National Assembly.